tprasadtp/ubuntu-post-install/README.md

 This Script is written to be as flexible as possible.
 The script itself does not contain any packages or ppas to be added or deb files to installed.
 Configurations live in directory /data.
 There are .list files for each purpose containing the necessary data and are easy to configure for your needs.

 ##### Update Repositories
-This will update Repositories metadata.
-Errors might occur if there is missing key or misconfigured Repositories.
+This will update repository metadata.
+Errors might occur if there is missing key or mis-configured repositories.
 > Sometimes it is possible that some errors might occur even though the log says successfully updated.
-Its because script checks for exit status of the apt-get update command and its zero in spite of those errors use caution.
+Its because script checks for exit status of the apt-get update command and its zero even if there are some errors.
+So use it with caution.

 ##### Upgrade packages to Latest
 This will perform Update repositories as well as it will upgrade all the upgradeable packages on the system.